Find Nursing Colleges

 82% Women

-In the 2020-2021 academic year, 253 students earned a bachelor's degree in nursing from UCONN.
-About 82% of these graduates were women and the other 18% were men.
+For the most recent academic year available, 18% of nursing bachelor's degrees went to men and 82% went to women.
 The typical nursing bachelor's degree program is made up of only 13% men.
 So male students are more repesented at UCONN since its program graduates 5% more men than average.

 undefined